WordPress/wpcs-docs/wordpress-coding-standards/github-actions.md

 ### Cache poisoning

 Using GitHub Actions caching in workflows that produce release artifacts is risky.
-A cache can be poisoned by an attacker in a separate workflow, allowing the poisoned cache to inject malicious content into a release.
+It's possible for a cache to be poisoned by an attacker in a separate workflow, allowing the poisoned cache to inject malicious content into a release.

+An attacker with access to a valid `GITHUB_TOKEN` can poison the repository's GitHub Actions caches.
+Combined with the default behaviour of `actions/cache` during cache restoration, an attacker's payload can be retrieved from the poisoned entry and executed at workflow runtime, potentially compromising the package or release artifact that's about to be published.

-Avoid using `actions/cache` or built-in caching features in workflows that build and publish packages or release artifacts.
-If caching is necessary in such workflows, ensure the cache key is scoped tightly, do not use partial cache key matching patterns, and verify the cache contents before use.
+Do not use `actions/cache` or the built-in caching features of other actions in workflows that build or publish packages or release artifacts.